Red Herring Prospectus Meaning (RHP)

 - They fix a price bandPrice BandThe price band refers to an underlying security’s fixed value range specified by the stock exchange or seller. for their offer, call bids from investors, and based on the bids obtained, they gather all the information and then arrive at an offer price.
 It makes it necessary to issue the red-herring prospectus.

 - A company launching an IPO does not know the price at which it will be able to sell shares.
 It may, at the most, know the total sum that it requires for running the business, capital expansion, writing offWriting OffWrite off is the reduction in the value of the assets that were present in the books of accounts of the company on a particular period of time and are recorded as the accounting expense against the payment not received or the losses on the assets. excess debt from the balance sheet, etc.

 Why Should Companies Go for RHP?

-For listed companies, there are a lot of regulatory requirements that a company should comply with the exchange commission so there would be a lot of information out there about such companies which will help investors make sound investing decisions.
+There are many regulatory requirements for listed companies that a company should comply with the exchange commission, so there would be a lot of information out there about such companies that will help investors make sound investing decisions.

-But regarding unlisted companies that are set to go public for the first time, investors would not have any information on the basis of which they can make decisions.
+But regarding unlisted companies that are set to go public for the first time, investors would not have any information based on which they can make decisions.

-- It acts as a source of information with respect to the offering that is decided by the company.
+- It acts as a source of information concerning the offering that the company decides.

 - the company